benchristel/sindarin/preface.md

 Sindarin, especially if they learned from a different source.

-Another caveat with Sindarin is that some things are just not worth translating; it feels like pounding a round peg into a square hole.
-Any sentence that talks about modern things like _phones_ or _driving_ or _college_ is going to come out sounding ugly and clunky in Sindarin, because you'll have to build new compound words for each of those things (and keep in mind—they won't be the *same* words that other people would have used, so you still might not be understood).

 There is no need to despair, however.
 In time you may come to see the limitations of Sindarin as a strength rather than a weakness.
 When something is hard to phrase in